 The SRF is only able to support a proportion of the costs of attending a meeting; therefore no award will exceed 70% of the total cost of attending the meeting/conference and the distance travelled (as indicated above).
 All grants will be paid in £s sterling, and will usually be made in advance.
 Eligible members may receive one travel grant in any two year period.

 Eligibility: (please read carefully before applying)

-Applicants must have held SRF membership for a minimum of one calendar year immediately prior to their application in order to be eligible to apply for an SRF Travel Grant.
+Applicants must have paid for at least two years of SRF membership (2019 and 2020 minimum) prior to their application in order to be eligible to apply for an SRF Travel Grant.
 MSc students, and PhD students in their first year of study, are exempt from this requirement.

 A report on the content of the meeting and the benefit to the applicant of attending is required, and may be included in the newsletter or SRF website.
 This should be provided within two months of the meeting attended and is a condition of the award.
 Failure to provide this report will render applicants ineligible for future travel grants.